M.D., FESC, FACC, FEACVI

 Pioneer of Cardiovascular Nanomedicine

-Dr Kharlamov has 23 years of the clinical experience in general cardiology (since 1996; a Consultant Physician since 2007, a Board-Certified Cardiologist since 2010), 18 years of the translational research in nanomedicine and biomedical engineering (since 2001), and about 12 years of the bench-to-bedside studies in interventional cardiology (a leader of the research group since 2007) including imaging, vascular biology and pathology, RTD of medical devices (bioresorbable scaffolds and stents).
+Dr. Kharlamov has 23 years of the clinical experience in general cardiology (since 1996; a Consultant Physician since 2007, a Board-Certified Cardiologist since 2010), 18 years of the translational research in nanomedicine and biomedical engineering (since 2001), and about 12 years of the bench-to-bedside studies in interventional cardiology (a leader of the research group since 2007) including imaging, vascular biology and pathology, RTD of medical devices (bioresorbable scaffolds and stents).
 He has moved to Russia in babyhood having American, Dutch and British roots, and has received his M.D.
 (Doctor of Medicine) cum laude in 2005 from Ural Medical University (Yekaterinburg, Russia).
-After finishing his internship in internal medicine in 2007 in Ural Institute of Cardiology (mentor - Prof. Jan Gabinsky, Yekaterinburg, Russia) he started as a physician and translational researcher (a group leader as an Assistant Professor) in the field of interventional cardiology and nanobiotechnologies.
+After finishing his internship in internal medicine in 2007 at the Ural Institute of Cardiology (mentor - Prof. Jan Gabinsky, Yekaterinburg, Russia) he started as a physician and translational researcher (a group leader as an Assistant Professor) in the field of interventional cardiology and nanobiotechnologies.
 The main research direction now is an RTD of the multifunctional nanoparticles for theranostics of atherosclerosis.
 He is an inventor of the revolutionary application which has the potential to replace conventional stenting and CABG.
 He has passed his C.Sc.-doctoral/ graduate degree course in cardiology (A.B.D.) at the Ural Medical University in 2008-2011.
 Since 2007-2009 he has been working as a research fellow in some institutes in the Netherlands (UMC St Radboud, Nijmegen; UMCG, Groningen; Erasmus MC, Rotterdam including mentorship of the renowned Prof. Patrick Serruys).
 He is an author of more than 60 articles and grant proposals for the European Commission and has received for his research work some national and international awards.
-Since Dec 2018 he is a FESC, and Jan 2019 - a FACC, May 2019 - a FEACVI (elect; in effect since Jan 2020).
+Since Dec 2018 he is a FESC, and Jan 2019 - a FACC, Jan 2020 - a FEACVI.

-European Society of Cardiology - ESC (since 2006; FESC since 2018), American College of Cardiology - ACC (since 2009; FACC since 2019), American Heart Association - AHA (since 2009), International Society for Stem Cell Research - ISSCR (since 2009), International Society of Nephrology - ISN (since 2009), European Society for Nanomedicine - ESNM (since 2011), The Society for Cardiovascular Angiography and Interventions - SCAI (since 2017), World Sleep Society - WSS (since 2018), The British Society for Nanomedicine - BSN (since 2018), Royal College of Physicians of London - RCP (since 2019), International Society for Cardiovascular Translational Research - ISCTR (since 2019), American Association for the Advancement of Science - AAAS (since 2019).
+European Society of Cardiology - ESC (since 2006; FESC since 2018; FEACVI since 2020), American College of Cardiology - ACC (since 2009; FACC since 2019), American Heart Association - AHA (since 2009), International Society for Stem Cell Research - ISSCR (since 2009), International Society of Nephrology - ISN (since 2009), European Society for Nanomedicine - ESNM (since 2011), The Society for Cardiovascular Angiography and Interventions - SCAI (since 2017), World Sleep Society - WSS (since 2018), The British Society for Nanomedicine - BSN (since 2018), Royal College of Physicians of London - RCP (since 2019), International Society for Cardiovascular Translational Research - ISCTR (since 2019), American Association for the Advancement of Science - AAAS (since 2019), Society of Cardiovascular Computed Tomography - SCCT (since 2019).

 Our mission is to inspire and drive the breaking ground research in cardiovascular clinical practice taking the lead in translational and clinical studies, managing cardiovascular imaging service, contributing to the development of the novel imaging tools, medical devices, promising biomedical engineering and nanotechnology solutions, national and international professional standards of health care in general and interventional cardiology, cardiovascular imaging, disseminating the knowledge to the scientific professional community and general public, supporting the highest standards of quality and safety in both imaging and therapy in order to pave the way toward the dramatic reduction of cardiovascular burden across the globe rescuing millions of lives.